-Program Director: Carolyn R. Simmons, Ph.D.
+Program Director: Carolyn R. Simmons, PhD

 The purpose of the Chemistry Program is to provide an opportunity for all students to learn the fundamentals of chemistry and to offer a series of courses which, together with the College's core curriculum, will give a broad education and prepare students for a wide range of career opportunities.
 A clear understanding of chemical laws and theories is emphasized in all courses.
 Experimental techniques and powers of observations are developed through carefully conducted laboratory work.
-To achieve these goals, chemistry majors are required to complete twenty-six credit hours of upper-division chemistry courses, calculus through MTH 323, and three credit hours of program electives.
-For answers to questions about the major, contact the program coordinator.
+To achieve these goals, chemistry majors are required to complete twenty-five credit hours of upper-division chemistry courses, calculus I-III, three credit hours of undergraduate research (internship or summer research may be substituted with approval of Department Chair), junior and senior seminars, and three credit hours of program electives.